StreamAMG/playback-sdk-android/README.md

     ```

     - This is the lates version of the Playback SDK [![](https://jitpack.io/v/StreamAMG/playback-sdk-android.svg)](https://jitpack.io/#StreamAMG/playback-sdk-android)
-    - You can check the latest bitmovin player version [HERE](https://developer.bitmovin.com/playback/docs/release-notes-android)
+    - You can check the latest Bitmovin player version [HERE](https://developer.bitmovin.com/playback/docs/release-notes-android)

 3. Add the following plugins on your project `build.gradle.kts` file: